HL7/fhir-consent-management/input/pagecontent/technical.md

 The [Revoke Consent Operation](OperationDefinition-revoke-consent.html) is used to revoke an existing consent with a consent administration service.
 The parameters are a reference to a pre-existing Consent instance along with a reference to the Patient who is the subject of the consent and any supporting documentation for the revocation.  §OP5:After a consent has been revoked, the Consent status element for the revoked consent **SHALL** be set to 'inactive'.§  §OP6:A revoked consent **SHALL NOT** be deleted from the consent management system.§

 ##### Searching for Consents

-§OP7:To support searching for consents, the following search parameters SHALL be supported§:
+§OP7:To support searching for consents, the following search parameters **SHALL** be supported - patient, controller, manager, date, status, and scope.§

 * [patient]({{site.data.fhir.path}}consent.html#search)
 * [controller](SearchParameter-fast-consent-controller.html)